johnwcowan/r7rs-work/Twinjo.md

   * Strings:  Unicode characters enclosed in double quotes.
     The only escapes are `\\`, `\"`, and `\|`.

-  * Bytevectors:  Enclosed in curly braces.
-Hex digits, with an optional hyphen between consecutive digits.
+  * Bytevectors:  Hex digits enclosed in curly braces.
+A hyphen may be used between consecutive digits.
 This is related to UUID syntax.
     Rationale: so that bytevectors can be prefixed with a tag without needing to support nested tags.